aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/300-resources.md

 }
 {{</highlight>}}

+## What did we do here?

 This code is hopefully quite easy to understand:

- * We define a DynamoDB table with a "path" partition key.
+ * We defined a DynamoDB table with `path` as the partition key.
- * We define a Lambda function that is bound to the "hitcounter.handler" code.
+ * We defined a Lambda function which is bound to the `hitcounter.handler` code.
- * We wire the Lambda's environment variables to the `functionName` and `tableName` of our resources.
+ * We __wired__ the Lambda's environment variables to the `functionName` and `tableName` of our resources.

+## Late-bound values

-{{% notice info %}} The `functionName` and `tableName` properties are values that can only resolve when we deploy our stack.
+The `functionName` and `tableName` properties are values that only resolve when we deploy our stack (notice that we haven't configured these physical names when we defined the table/function, only logical IDs).
 This means that if you print their values during synthesis, you will get a "TOKEN", which is how the CDK represents these late-bound values.
-Don't be tempted to parse this value. {{% /notice %}}
+You should treat tokens as _opaque strings_.
+This means you can concatenate them together for example, but don't be tempted to parse them in your code.